 The next step in the transition plan was to enlist vendors of equipment and systems to support this new protocol.
 In some cases this has gone according to plan, and many of the mainstream vendors support IPv6 in their equipment.
 Windows XP came with configurable IPv6 support, and Windows VISTA comes shipped with IPv6 enabled as the preferred protocol.
 Thanks to the amazing achievements of the Japanese Kame project there was a solid IPv6 implementation for Unix systems.
+And Apple's MAC OS has had IPv6 enabled "out of the box" for some time now.
 The major router vendors all support IPv6.
 Well in a fashion.
-These days there are few customers out there who are in a position to require multi-gigapacket per second switching performance for IPv6, and router vendors typically don't over-engineer equipment beyond customers' requirements, so its sometimes that case that the IPv6 switching path though the router may be slower than the IPv4 switching path.
+These days there are few customers out there who are in a position to require multi-gigapacket per second switching performance for IPv6, and router vendors typically don't over-engineer equipment beyond customers' requirements, so its sometimes that case that the IPv6 switching path through the router may be slower than the IPv4 switching path.
 But, on the whole, so far so good for this part of the transition plan.
 What about consumer retail equipment, such as the home DSL WiFi units and similar?
 Here the story is a little different, and support for IPv6 is not ubiquitous.
 Again the issue of the market comes into play, and vendors of such equipment in the price-sensitive consumer electronics sector typically provide precisely what the customer requires and no more.
 So if the customer does not require IPv6, then you won't see it in the box!